 Do you find yourself constantly throwing away food?
 From milk to fruit, there are many ways you can stop those usual suspects from ending up in the bin.
 Make proper use of your freezer and you’ll find you save on food waste, time and ultimately money.
 Want to know how to freeze bananas?
 Or how to make wilting herbs, lemons and even veg scraps go further?
-Here are our top zero-waste freezer hacks to help you.
+Here are our top food waste freezer hacks to help you.

 What can I freeze?